13 min read

 Revenue model templates can complement any presentation or report that analyzes the sources of cash flows.
 It helps present the current revenue model's effects on your startup growth and various sources of income and devise which sources to follow.
 Following are some great revenue model templates used by thousands of successful startups.

-When combining one of these with a seamless financial projection template, you can easily verify business models and figure out which one to choose based on your future revenue forecasts.
+When combining one of these with a seamless financial projection template, you can easily verify business models and determine which one to choose based on your future revenue forecasts.

 Before choosing a revenue model, remember to do your research and study your startup's financial data.
 It will help you understand which revenue models are best for your startup.
 We didn't cover every revenue model, but we have highlighted the most popular, tried, and tested revenue models that will get your business generating revenue and reaching the big leagues in no time!